hayk314/visualization/README.md

 3. Placing the tokens on the canvas

     - This is the main part of the wordle creation: we get a list of tokens, and try to place them on an initially empty image (the *canvas*).
 For the placement strategy, we follow the [outline](http://static.mrfeinberg.com/bv_ch03.pdf) by the inventor of the wordle, Jonathan Feinberg.
 Recall that the tokens were sorted according to decreasing  frequencies.
 We start with an empty image and try to place the first token, i.e. the one with the biggest font size.
 For a word to image conversion, i.e. drawing the shape of the word on an image, we use Python's **PIL** library.
 Once the tokens are placed, they will not be moved.
 Assuming we have placed `n` tokens, for the `n+1`-th we choose its initial place randomly on the canvas, somewhere in the middle of the image, and keep moving it along some  **space-filling curve** (an *Archimedian spiral* or a *rectangular spiral*, one may also experiment with a *path of a symmetric random walk*, see below for more details) as long as it intersects any of the previously placed tokens.
 For an efficient way to check whether two separate word shapes intersect (notice that their bounding boxes might intersect, while the actual words are still collision free) we use [QuadTrees](https://en.wikipedia.org/wiki/Quadtree) to efficiently represent a word-shape as a tree of **hierarchical bounding boxes** (for more details see below).
-The function `placeWords` in `wordle.py` executes this placing strategy.
+The method `place_words` of the `Wordle` class executes this placing strategy.

 4. Drawing words on the canvas

     - This is the final part, when we have fixed the position of each word on the image and are ready to draw them.
 Having a list of tokens (see the `Token` class above) with `place` attributes filled by the previous step, and the corresponding canvas size determined, we simply draw these words with the given font sizes at the given `place` (upper-left corner coordinates of the bounding box of the word) on the canvas.
 A small wrinkle we need to take into account is that if some tokens were placed outside the proposed canvas area we need to increase the size of the canvas and update the places accordingly.
 It is also at this stage that we decide how to color each word.
-That part is delegated to `colorHandler.py`.
+That part is delegated to `color_handler.py`.
 As the last treat we offer, is changing the colors of the final cloud.
 Suppose the placement appears nice, but not the colors.
-Then if the `interactiveFlag` was set to `1` (True) then it is possible to keep repainting the existing configuration as long as necessary.
+Then if the `interactive` flag was set to `1` (True) then it is possible to keep repainting the existing configuration as long as necessary.
 The program prompts the user to either terminate the process or try a new color scheme.
 At this stage we are done, the image is created successfully.

 ### Hierarchical bounding boxes